 The idea some prosecutors have is that if a person selected a particular type of ammunition – such as jacketed hollow points – they clearly intended to kill someone.
 According to Massad Ayoob, you can easily answer them by saying, “Well counselor, the police use this same brand and type of ammunition to protect people, so I thought it would be a good idea to get the same kind to protect myself and my family.”

 So what do cops carry?

-Police officers almost universally carry jacketed hollow points.
-There are a number of alternative bullet styles – which I’ll get to momentarily – but JHP reigns supreme among law enforcement at the local, state and federal level, from the FBI on down.
-It’s the most common kind of self-defense ammo.
+Police officers almost universally carry jacketed hollow point ammo.
+There are a number of bullet styles – which I’ll get to momentarily – but JHP reigns supreme among law enforcement at the local, state, and federal levels.
+It’s the most common self-defense ammo.

 What brands, specifically?

-Federal HST, Remington Golden Saber, Speer Gold Dot and Winchester Ranger are most prevalent.
-The ammunition industry makes “law-enforcement only” ammunition, but it’s typically no different than what you can buy at Cabela’s.
-Additionally, some retailers sell it to civilians, though you’ll have to do some hunting online.
+Federal HST, Remington Golden Saber, Speer Gold Dot and Winchester Ranger are the most prevalent.
+The ammunition industry makes “law-enforcement only” ammunition, but it’s typically no different than what you can buy at your local Sportsman’s Warehouse.
+Additionally, some retailers will sell LEO-only ammo to civilians, though you’ll have to do some hunting online.

-A truncated barrel also truncates muzzle velocity, and the thing about expanding ammunition is that – depending on its design – it may not work below a certain threshold of velocity.
-Therefore, if you carry a small pistol, such as a Smith & Wesson Shield, GLOCK 43 or Ruger LC9s (or for that matter, a .380) select a load that’s designed for a short barrel.
+A truncated barrel also truncates muzzle velocity, and the thing about expanding ammunition is that – depending on its design – it may not work below a certain velocity threshold.
+Therefore, if you carry a small pistol, such as a Smith & Wesson Shield, GLOCK 43 or Ruger LC9s, select a load that’s designed for a short barrel.